Altaf Fatima

+Altaf Fatima (الطاف فاطمہ; 10 June 1927 – 29 November 2018) was a Pakistani Urdu novelist, short story writer, and teacher (specializing in the life and works of Muhammad Iqbal).

+Early life

-Altaf Fatima (الطاف فاطمہ; 10 June 1927 – 29 November 2018) was a Pakistani Urdu novelist, short story writer, and teacher (specializing in Muhammad Iqbal).
-Altaf Fatima was born in Lucknow, she moved to Lahore during the Partition, and earned her MA and BEd from the University of Punjab.
-Her novel Dastak Na Do ("Don't Knock!") is regarded as one of the defining works in the Urdu language.
+Altaf Fatima was born in Lucknow, she moved to Lahore during the Partition of India in 1947, and earned her MA and BEd degrees from the University of Punjab.
+Her novel Dastak Na Dou (Don't Knock) is regarded as one of the defining works in the Urdu language.
 An adaptation was presented on Pakistan Television and an abridged translation was serialised by the Karachi monthly, The Herald.
+Altaf Fatima belonged to the extended family of Maulana Fazl-e-Haq Khairabadi on her paternal side.
+Fatima's 'Maamoon' (maternal uncle) Syed Rafiq Hussain was a well-known short story writer.
+In her childhood, due to her maternal grandfather's intellectual contacts, she was exposed to the company of literary personalities like Ali Abbas Hosseini and Syed Masud Hassan Rizvi (father of Naiyer Masud).

+Awards and recognition

+Altaf Fatima also declined several official honours during her lifetime.
+According to a 2018 profile in The News International, she was nominated for the Pride of Performance award during the Zia-ul-Haq era but did not give her consent to receive it.
+She also declined the National Award for Literature, which she was offered around 2016.
+She refused civil awards several times.
+The same profile reported that she valued her independence as a writer and had also refused government financial assistance.

-In 2018, Fatima received the KLF Urdu Literature award at the 9th Karachi Literature Festival for her book, Deed Wadeed.
-She died on 29 November 2018.
+In 2018, Altaf Fatima received the Karachi Literature Festival Urdu Literature award at the 9th Karachi Literature Festival for her book, Deed Wadeed.

+Death

+Altaf Fatima died on 29 November 2018 in Lahore, Pakistan at age 91.

 Career

-Dastak Na Do, her second novel, was published in 1965 becoming her most celebrated work.
-Set against the partition of India, the novel explores themes of identity, culture, and migration through the perspectives of Geeti, the protagonist, with Liu, a Chinese immigrant.
+Dastak Na Dou, her second novel, was published in 1965 becoming her most celebrated work.
+Set against the Partition of India, the novel explores themes of identity, culture, and migration through the perspectives of Geeti, the protagonist, and Liu, a Chinese immigrant.
 A television adaptation of the novel was broadcast by Pakistan Television Corporation in 1986, starring Roohi Bano.
 The novel was translated into English by Rukhsana Ahmad as The One Who Did Not Ask, and published in 1993.

-Following Dastak Na Do, she wrote Chalta Musafir, set against the backdrop of the 1971 Bangladesh independence movement.
+Following Dastak Na Dou, she wrote Chalta Musafir, set against the backdrop of the 1971 Bangladesh independence movement.
 Some contemporary reviewers noted that the novel presented a particular perspective on the events of 1971, without covering all aspects of the conflict.